Steps to Study Abroad

 If you have general questions, you can also stop in for walk-in hours.

 If you have questions about financial aid for study abroad, please call the Office of Undergraduate Financial Aid at 847-491-7400 to schedule an appointment with Krista Buda Bethel, Assistant Director of Study Abroad Financial Services.

-- January 15, 2014: Final deadline for Fall 2014 and Full Year 2014-15 for the following programs: Arcadia-Oxford University; Arcadia-King's Health and Society; Bologna Consortial Studies Program (BCSP); Royal Danish Academy of Music (RDAM); Kyoto Consortium for Japanese Studies; Year of Study in Munich.
-Priority Deadline for Danish Institute for Study Abroad (DIS).
+- January 15, 2015: Final deadline for Fall 2015 and Full Year 2015-16 for the following programs: Arcadia-Oxford University; Arcadia-King's Health and Society; Bologna Consortial Studies Program (BCSP); Danish Institute for Study Abroad (DIS); Royal Danish Academy of Music (RDAM); Kyoto Consortium for Japanese Studies; Year of Study in Munich.

 - Programs administered by the Global Engagement Studies Institute: go to GESI Application Process.